JoinCODED/WS-Dart-M3-Conditionals/01_conditions/01_if_else_statements.md

-In this lesson and the upcoming lessons, we will learn about conditionals in dart.
+In this lesson and the upcoming lessons, we will learn about conditionals in Dart.
 Conditionals allow us to write code to make decisions based on some conditions.

 Suppose that you have an airplane tickets program, and you want to sell the ticket based on the following conditions: